galette/galettedoc/source/usermanual/preferences.rst

   * **galette://**: call a script provided by Galette that will be called with the HTTP POST method.
 Path must be relative to your Galette installation.
 For example, the URI for the ``galette/post_contribution_test.php`` example script would be `galette://post_contribution_test.php`.
   * **get://** or **post://**: use HTTP GET or POST method to call a web address, prefix will be replaced with ``http://``,
   * **file://**: call a file on the web server, full path must be provided.
 Destination script must be executable, and should define a shellbang if necessary.
-An email that contains contribution informations and script return (if any) will be sent to the administrator if an error occurs.
+An email that contains contribution information and script return (if any) will be sent to the administrator if an error occurs.
 The behavior is the same as cron : if the script outputs something, a mail is sent.

 .. warning::